KawaP18/X00201097_CA3/README.md

 - **User Acceptance Testing (UAT)**
   Selenium WebDriver executes browser-based tests to validate UI-level automation and demonstrate realistic end-to-end testing capability.

-Separating these testing layers ensures that failures are easy to identify and that each stage focuses on a specific quality attribute.
+By separating testing layers, it is easier to spot failures and each stage can focus on one thing.

-By separating testing concerns into distinct pipeline stages, the CI/CDworkflow improves traceability and fault isolation.
+Putting each test type in its own stage makes it easier to trace problems and isolate faults.
-Failures can be identified quickly without impacting unrelated pipeline stages.
+You can find failures quickly without affecting other parts of the pipeline.

 ---
 ## Environment Setup and Configuration